-Each student will choose 3 primary sources from American Stories, the ebook.
+Each student will choose a number of primary sources from American Stories, the ebook.
 Directions for the Primary Source assignments will be given in a separate handout.
 After completing each source assignment, you will upload it onto D2L on the day that it's due, or before that.